Psychosocial hazard mitigation

 Examples of how job demands may be a psychosocial hazard include:

-• underuse of skills
+• Underuse of skills

-• having too much to do within a certain time or with a set number of workers
+• Having too much to do within a certain time or with a set number of workers

-• conflicting demands and deadlines
+• Conflicting demands and deadlines

-• unrealistic expectations of a worker’s competence or responsibilities
+• Unrealistic expectations of a worker’s competence or responsibilities

-• lack of task variety or performing highly repetitive tasks
+• Lack of task variety or performing highly repetitive tasks

-• fragmented or meaningless work
+• Meaningless work

-• requirements for excessive periods of alertness and concentration
+• Requirements for excessive periods of alertness and concentration

-• working with aggressive or distressed people
+• Working with aggressive or distressed people

-• exposure to events or situations that can cause trauma
+• Exposure to events or situations that can cause trauma

-Suggested actions
+Suggested actions for job demands

 For more actions, see Evidence-based actions for competencies and demands